mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr>
     <td>Connection Lifetime, ConnectionLifeTime</td>
     <td>0</td>
     <td>Controls the maximum length of time a connection to the server can be open.
-Connections that are returned to the pool are destroyed if it's been more than <code>ConnectionLifeTime</code> seconds since the connection was created.
+Connections that are returned to the pool are destroyed if it’s been more than <code>ConnectionLifeTime</code> seconds since the connection was created.
 The default value of zero (0) means pooled connections will never incur a ConnectionLifeTime timeout.</td>
   </tr>
   <tr>
     <td>Connection Reset, ConnectionReset</td>
     <td><code>true</code></td>
     <td>If <code>true</code>, the connection state is reset when it is retrieved from the pool.
-The default value of <code>true</code> ensures that the connection is in the same state whether it's newly created or retrieved from the pool.
+The default value of <code>true</code> ensures that the connection is in the same state whether it’s newly created or retrieved from the pool.
 A value of <code>false</code> avoids making an additional server round trip when obtaining a connection, but the connection state is not reset, meaning that session variables and other session state changes from any previous use of the connection are carried over.</td>
   </tr>
   <tr>
     <td>Connection Idle Ping Time, Connection Idle Ping Time <em>(Experimental)</em></td>